Archdiocese of Albi: Revolution

 The electors of Tarn, meeting at Castres on 13 March 1791, chose in his place Jean-Joachim Gausserand, who was a beneficier of the cathedral chapter of Albi and promoter forain of the district of Gaillac.
 He had been elected a deputy to the Estates General of 1789, and had taken the constitutional oath on 27 December 1790.
-He was consecrated a Constitutional Bishop in Paris at Notre Dame on 3 April 1791 by Constitutuonal Bishop Antoine-Adrien Lamourette.
+He was consecrated a Constitutional Bishop in Paris at Notre Dame on 3 April 1791 by Constitutional Bishop Antoine-Adrien Lamourette.
 The consecration was valid, but canonically irregular, schismatic, and blasphemous (as a parody of genuine Catholic sacraments).
 Gausserand took possession of the diocese of Tarn on 1 May 1791.
 When religion was formally abolished in 1793 and replaced by the Cult of Reason, the bishop went into hiding, and his diocese was abolished; but, after the Terror, when it was restored, he found that more than 200 of his priests had resigned, and 40 of them had married.
 Gausserand held three synods in the diocese, in 1797 and 1801.
 He refused the opportunity to reconcile at the time of the Concordat of 1801.
 In 1808 he was struck with the interdict and he died in exile in Toulouse on 12 February 1820, without having been reconciled with the Roman Catholic Church.